rossoneriqzx/2024-DL/README.md

 Transformer: Combines the encoder and decoder to form the complete model.

-Note
+$Note$

 This is an initial model that requires training data to be applied to actual tasks.
 To use this model:

-Prepare your data: Collect and clean your dataset.
+1. Prepare your data: Collect and clean your dataset.

-Preprocess the data: Convert text to token indices and apply any necessary preprocessing steps.
+2. Preprocess the data: Convert text to token indices and apply any necessary preprocessing steps.

-Train the model: Configure training parameters (e.g., learning rate, batch size) and train the model with your data.
+3. Train the model: Configure training parameters (e.g., learning rate, batch size) and train the model with your data.

-Evaluate and optimize: Use a validation set to monitor performance and adjust the model as needed.
+4. Evaluate and optimize: Use a validation set to monitor performance and adjust the model as needed.

-Deploy the model: Save the trained model and deploy it for your specific use case.
+5. Deploy the model: Save the trained model and deploy it for your specific use case.